CSNADESgg/faceit-to-leetify-extension/README.md

 - Send FACEIT match demos to Leetify with a single click
 - Link to Leetify match stats from FACEIT match page
+- Re-adds "Watch demo" button of matches you didn't play in
 - Ability to wait for FACEIT demo to be ready when match is finished
 - Import FACEIT match demos directly from Leetify
 - Free and open source.
 No data collection